elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/Prophet Architect of a Civilisation Book/Last Sermon Dossier.md

 ### **1.0 Vision & Core Mission**

-**1.1 Vision Statement:** To reframe the Prophet Muhammad's Last Sermon not as a historical religious text, but as a timeless, universal, and practical blueprint for solving humanity's most persistent problems: racism, economic exploitation, social injustice, and gender strife.
+**1.1 Vision Statement:** To reframe the Prophet Muhammad's Last Sermon not as a historical religious text, but as a timeless, universal, and practical blueprint for solving humanity's most persistent problems: racism, economic exploitation, social injustice, gender strife, etc.

 **1.2 Core Mission:** To produce a book that functions as a "Cultural Translator and Intellectual Guide."
 It will build a portrait of the Prophet's wisdom so compelling, rational, and morally beautiful that the common negative caricatures are rendered irrelevant by the sheer weight of the evidence.
 The book is not a defense; it is a demonstration.